bateyt/anth454eou/DirectionsRubric_BioPaper.md

 - [American Psychological Association (APA) Style Guide](https://owl.english.purdue.edu/owl/resource/560/01/)------If your concentration is sociology, you will probably want to use this style.

+All cited sources should be included at the end of your paper, beginning on a page titled “References Cited” or "Works Cited."
+While it can be counter-productive to require a minimum number of references, it is not unreasonable to expect that for a 10--13-page paper, one could easily need at least 15 references, especially since much of the information reported would not be considered general knowledge.
+Thus, you must include a minimum of 10 references.
+Of these, only two can be electronic sources (meaning wesites); the remainder must be scholarly books and/or articles from peer-reviewed, scholarly journals.
+This can include scholarly, peer-reviewed journals that are accessible online (e.g., PLOS ONE) and electronically-available material of print journals.
+Some acceptable scholarly journals that you will likely use include---but are not limited to--- the following:  American Journal of Physical Anthropology, Nature, Science, American Anthropologist, and Current Anthropology.

 ### Content Requirements
 The main outcome of this assignment is that students will present biographical research on a person who has made a significant contribution to the development of anthropological theory.
 In writing the paper, then, students should focus on answering questions in from two general perspectives:  the person's biographical information (e.g., aspects of the person's birth/death, upbringing, educational background, personal relationships, etc.) and theoretical contributions to anthropology (e.g., intellectual influences, main theoretical positions/arguments, specialized research area, criticisms of, legacy in anthropological theory, etc.).
 Of course, you should expect to drawin connections between aspects of your individual's personal life and their intellectual life.